iosonja/ipa-game/README.md

 ```
 poetry install
 ```
+2. To use the existing mock database, keep the `.env` database filename intact.
+To use a different database, change the value of DATABASE_FILENAME.
-2. Start the app with the command:
+3. Start the app with the command:
 ```
 poetry run invoke start
 ```